World Citizen Cloth Donation App

 Board for freelance & contract work

-World Citizen is the Official Cloth Donation Application for mobile phones.
-This app seeks to connect cloth donors with the needy in the safest quickest means.
+World Citizen is the Official Application for clothes donation for the World Citizen Initiative to help Donors send out donations in the easiest and quickest way.

-Before the app was created, some demography of advent donors to charities was interviewed regarding donating to charity.
-I was able to collect data of their average donation activities and all their concerns such as, “I find trouble locating charities”, “How do I get them to recipients?”, “I’m shy”, etc.
+Before the app was created, a demography of people who are advent donors to charities were interviewed with regards to donating to charity.
+I was able to collect data of their average donation activities and all their concerns such as, “I find trouble, locating charities”, “How do I get them to recipients?”, “I’m afraid my donations would be used for profit”, etc.

 Track donated items till they get to recipients.

-These features can be better seen in details in their high fidelity prototypes presented in this Brief or my Pitch Deck linked right here https://docs.google.com/presentation/d/10Jj1cKQQye1pWdvPKAC_3pR1TiKgZ7mpC6cZQyHB17U/edit?usp=sharing
+These features can be better seen in details in their high fidelity prototypes presented in this Brief or in my Pitch Deck linked right here https://docs.google.com/presentation/d/1o-a_G9GZ7LyM2H45qXJB44abtytBAASHYbaTTf0m6Vo/edit?usp=sharing

 This design project was done as a Trainee in the Zuri Training and Ingressive For Good Partnership program.